Julia Migenes: Early career on Broadway

-At age seven, Migenes originated the role of ‘Ngana’ in the first national tour of the Rodgers and Hammerstein musical South Pacific; she alternated in the role with her sister Maria.
-Also in the cast was her brother, John, in the role of Jerome, and her half-sister Jeanette as Bloody Mary’s Assistant (and understudy to Bloody Mary).
+Migenes' year of birth has been disputed with the years 1943 (supported by the 1950 United States census and by the plausibility of known milestones in her career), 1945, 1948 (which she has used), and 1949 (used in most reference sources) all being cited.
+As a child, Migenes performed the role of "Ngana" in the first national tour of the Rodgers and Hammerstein musical South Pacific; she alternated in the role with her sister Maria.
+Also in the cast were her brother, John (1940-1993), in the role of Jerome, and her half-sister, Jeanette (1926-2003), as Bloody Mary's assistant (and understudy to Bloody Mary).
 Reportedly, the siblings made enough money from the tour to buy their family a small house in the Bronx.

 She made her Broadway debut in the musical Carnival!
 She was a replacement understudy for the lead role of ‘Lili.’
 Migenes performed the role from April 2 to April 14, 1962, when lead actress Anna Maria Alberghetti took vacation.
 Migenes then took on the leading role of ‘Maria’ in the 1964 Broadway revival of West Side Story which played a limited run from April 8 to May 2, 1964, at City Center.

-Migenes created the role of ‘Hodel,’ the second oldest of Tevye’s daughters in the original Broadway cast of Fiddler on the Roof.
+Migenes created the role of "Hodel", the second oldest of Tevye’s daughters in the original Broadway cast of Fiddler on the Roof.
 While the production ran for almost eight years (lasting over 3,200 performances and winning nine Tony Awards), Migenes’ tenure extended from the production’s first preview on September 17, 1964, through April 1, 1967.
 Mimi Turque succeeded her in the role of Hodel.

 Personal life

 Migenes has been married four times.
-The first time was at age 18 to a singer whose identity remains unknown; the union was annulled two years later in 1963.

-Her second marriage to Danjo Hotnik ended in divorce, but brought Migenes her first daughter, Martina (born circa 1975).
+The first time was in 1962 as a teenager to William L. Dean Jr., a singer with Coral Records Company and the Fred Waring Orchestra; the union was annulled in 1963.
+Her second marriage to Danjo Hotnik ended in divorce, but brought Migenes her first daughter, Martina Michaela (born 1974).
 In 1979, Migenes married Jervis Johnson, with whom she had a second daughter, Jessica Allegra (born 1981).
 She married Hungarian film director Peter Medak in 1988; they divorced in 2003.